 Neighborhood design & children’s mental health

 Kim Rollings (University of Notre Dame), Gary Evans (Cornell University), Nancy Wells (Cornell University), Yizhao Yang (U. Oregon), Amanda Bednarz (U. Oregon)

 Research findings generally suggest an association between living in deprived neighborhoods and poor health outcomes, but often define neighborhoods by socioeconomic status.
 Specific physical neighborhood attributes related to these health outcomes are not typically identified.
 In addition to individual factors and housing, neighborhoods have emerged as relevant contexts when examining environmental influences on health.
 This project is developing a tool to assess physical neighborhood quality in ways conceptually relevant to children’s mental health and stress.
 Physical neighborhood environment variables include: noise, air pollution, neighborhood stability (e.g., vacant units, turnover), neighborhood buildings (damaged houses, year built), sidewalk condition, land use mix, density, street connectivity, proximity to resources, and nearby nature.
-An initial index has been developed by the authors using longitudinal data collected from rural children; now, the AHS-ND group is collecting data from urban children with the aim of informing design practitioners and policy makers.
+An initial index has been developed by the authors using longitudinal data collected from rural children; now, AHS-ND is working to validate the index in urban areas with the aim of informing design practitioners and policy makers.
 This type of evidence about the connection between the built environment and health can add authority to design proposals.

 Funding: Cornell University, John D. and Catherine T. MacArthur Foundation; University of Notre Dame Office of Research Initiation Grant; University of Notre Dame School of Architecture